trashbirdecology/regimeDetectionMeasures/README.md

+## About
+This package can be calculates a handful of measures used to 'detect ecological regime shifts'.

+## Example
+Run example.R to view an example run of all functions in the package.

-## Measures calculated
+## Measures/metrics calculated
-This package calculates univariable and composite 'regime shift detection' measures:

 COMPOSITE:
 1. Distance travelled